I Need Information Quickly

 Public riot or civil disturbance (violent riot or protest, or an individual's violent or threatening behavior, hostage situation)

-Note: The above list is not exhaustive; it is impossible to anticipate every possible major emergency or disaster situation that may be encountered by the college or the community, and equally impossible to prepare detailed plans for incidents where the nature and extent of the event or condition is not known beforehand.
+Note: The above list is not exhaustive; it is impossible to anticipate every possible major emergency or disaster situation that may be encountered by the college or the community.

 Building Safety Features